molybdenum-99/tlaw/README.md

-TLAW wraps this kind of data (array of homogenous hashes, or tables with named columns) into `DataTable` structure, which you can think of as an Excel spreadsheet, or loose DataFrame pattern implementation (just like pandas or daru, but seriously simpler—and much more suited to the case).
+TLAW wraps this kind of data (array of homogenous hashes, or tables with named columns) into `DataTable` structure, which you can think of as an Excel spreadsheet (2d array with named columns), or loose DataFrame pattern implementation (just like [daru](https://github.com/v0dro/daru) or [pandas](http://pandas.pydata.org/), but seriously simpler—and much more suited to the case).

 Imagine you have an API responding something like: